War of 17–92: Casselberry v. Fern Park

 Casselberry, Florida: The Only Municipality Without A Post Office

-Fern Park was granted a post office way back in 1928, initially located in the Barnett Fernery; it moved to the New Dixie Highway (17–92) in 1930, just south of Lake Concord.
+Fern Park was granted a post office way back in 1928, initially located in the Barnett Fernery.
+In 1930, it moved to the New Dixie Highway (17–92), just south of Lake Concord.
 After Casselberry’s incorporation in 1940, this put it smack dab in the middle of downtown!
 Hibbard and his faithful considered this the most grievous insult to their sovereignty.

 Hibbard Casselberry petitioned the postal service to rename the office to reflect its location properly as “Casselberry, Fla.”
 They refused.